oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 {"name":"My Shop","alive":true,"version":"0.0.1"}
 ```

-(assuming your storefront-config.yamp file says the storename is My Shop this is what you should get back, if you changed the config file it should reflect your changes)
+(assuming your `storefront-config.yaml` file says the storename is `My Shop` this is what you should get back, if you changed the config file it should reflect your changes)

-We've mounted the sf-config-map (which contains the contents of storefront-config.yaml file) onto /conf.
+We've mounted the `sf-config-map` (which contains the contents of `storefront-config.yaml` file) onto `/conf`.
 Let's use a command to connect to the running pod (remember your storefront pod will have a different id so use kubectl get pods to retrieve that) and see how it looks in there, then exit the connection

   2. Execute these commands :